emersonfsti/edabit/readme.md

 - 014 - Basketball Points:
 _You are counting points for a basketball game, given the amount of 2-pointers scored and 3-pointers scored, find the final points for the team and return that value.
 Examples: points(1, 1) ➞ 5, , points(7, 5) ➞ 29, points(38, 8) ➞ 100_

+ - 015 - Return Something to Me!:
+_Write a function that returns the string "something" joined with a space " " and the given argument a.
+Examples: giveMeSomething("is better than nothing") ➞ "something is better than nothing", giveMeSomething("Bob Jane") ➞ "something Bob Jane", giveMeSomething("something") ➞ "something something"_

 ## Resp: https://github.com/emersonfsti/edabit/tree/main/js